-Laws Leave Potential Quotas In Place: The amended Cinematography Law created the potential for a film quota, with numerical benchmarks set at 20% for Vietnamese feature films shown in theaters.
-On November 11, 2013, the Prime Ministerial Decision of Approval of "Development Strategy for Movie Industry to 2020 and Vision to 2030" set an even more restrictive aspiration of 45% Vietnamese (40% Vietnamese major films) by 2030.
-Although the Cinematography Law's stated quota and the Decision appear to be hortatory in nature, the Vietnamese Government should remove the quota.
-IIPA also notes the hortatory preference to show "valuable" foreign films.
-Rather than instituting unworkable quotas or developing preferences for films based on arbitrary or subjective criteria, the Vietnamese Government should take steps to provide more openness and flexibility in the marketplace, thereby fostering greater development and more avenues for distribution of motion picture content, whether foreign or domestic, in Vietnam.
+Laws Leave Potential Quotas In Place: The amended Cinematography Law created the potential for a film guota, with numerical benchmarks set at 20% for Vietnamese feature films shown in theaters.
+On November 11, 2013, the Prime Ministerial Decision of Approval of "Development Strategy for Movie Industry to 2020 and Vision to 2030" set an even more restrictive aspiration of 45% Vietnamese films (including 40% Vietnamese major films) by 2030.
+Although the Cinematography Law's stated quota and the Decision appear to be hortatory in nature because Vietnam is producing more local films, which now command over 20% market share, the Vietnamese Government should nevertheless remove the quota.
+IIPA also notes a hortatory preference to show "valuable" foreign films, which may disproportionately impact the independent film sector in its ability to access the Vietnamese market.
+Rather than instituting unworkable guotas or developing preferences for films based on arbitrary or subjective criteria, the Vietnamese Government should take steps to provide more openness and flexibility in the marketplace, thereby fostering greater development and more avenues for distribution of motion picture content, whether foreign or domestic, in Vietnam.
 Certain articles of the Cinematography Law also endanger the television broadcast market.
 For example, Article 35(2) provides that broadcast of films shall ensure "the proportion of Vietnamese films broadcast as compared with foreign films, the hours for broadcasting Vietnamese films, and the duration of and hours for broadcasting films for children in accordance with regulations of the government."
-Unfortunately, Article 2.4 of Decree No. 96 implementing certain provisions of the Cinematography Law requires that Vietnamese films must be at least 40% of those broadcast on TV.
-25 This quota should be lifted or eased significantly.
+Unfortunately, Article 2.4 of Decree No. 96 implementing certain provisions of the Cinematography Law requires that Vietnamese films must be at least 40% of those broadcast on TV.26 Moreover, foreign content is limited to 50% of television broadcast time, and foreign programming is not allowed in prime time.
+These quotas should be lifted or eased significantly, because they limit exports of audiovisual content to the detriment of U.S. producers.